Heart Kent: Closure

-Breakfast shows over the years
+Breakfast shows

-For some time the station ran four breakfast shows from Whitstable - Invicta Supergold, Invicta FM (102.8 and 103.1, and in Dover and Folkestone on 97.0), Invicta FM Ashford (96.1) and Invicta FM Thanet (95.9).
-The different programmes all took the same news and sports bulletins but had different presenters.
+For some time, the station ran four breakfast shows from Whitstable: Invicta Supergold, Invicta FM (102.8 and 103.1, and in Dover and Folkestone on 97.0), Invicta FM Ashford (96.1) and Invicta FM Thanet (95.9).
+The different programmes all took the same news and sport bulletins, but had different presenters.

-The split FM breakfast was discontinued with the launch of The Invicta FM Morning Zoo in 1995.
-The Morning Zoo was the brainchild of then programme controller Sandy Beech.
+The split FM breakfast was discontinued with the launch of The Invicta FM Morning Zoo in 1995; this was the brainchild of then programme controller Sandy Beech.

-For a time after the launch of the new countywide breakfast show, commercial breaks continued to be split four ways during the Drivetime show on Invicta FM; with East, West, Thanet and Ashford as the four micro-areas.
+For a time after the launch of the new countywide breakfast show, commercial breaks continued to be split four ways during the Drivetime show on Invicta FM; with East, West, Thanet and Ashford as the four sub-areas.

 The Morning Zoo was a fixture of the Invicta FM schedule for many years.
-The show launched with Neil Francis and Simon Beale at the helm ("Neily and Bealey"), with Simon being replaced by Sam Hughes (known on air simply as 'Sam') in 1997.
+The show launched with Neil Francis and Simon Beale at the helm ("Neily and Bealey"), with Simon being replaced by Sam Hughes in 1997.
 Neil and Sam were later joined by Mark Anthony in the 'Flying Eye'.

 From 2000, James Heming was the lead presenter of the Morning Zoo following the departure of Neil Francis, who left to join the line-up of 95.8 Capital FM in London.
 The last Morning Zoo was broadcast on Friday 22 December 2006.
 The breakfast show was rebranded "James and Ali in the morning" at the beginning of 2007.

-From May 2008, the show became known as "James Heming in the Morning", following Ali Wheeler's departure from the station to have her first child, Charlie.
-From November 2008 to December 2010, James had a new co-host, Gemma Shepherd, and the show became known as "Invicta FM Breakfast with James and Gemma" and subsequently as "Heart Breakfast with James and Gemma".
+From May 2008, the show became known as "James Heming in the Morning", following Ali Wheeler's departure from the station to have her first child.
+From November 2008 to December 2010, James had a new co-host, Gemma Shepherd, and the show became known as "Invicta FM Breakfast with James and Gemma", and subsequently as "Heart Breakfast with James and Gemma".

 James gained Charlie O'Brien on 24 January 2011.
 O'Brien left Heart on Christmas Eve 2014 and was replaced by Becky Ives at the start of 2015.
 Both Heming and Ives left Heart Kent on 24 May 2019, one week before the station ceased all local programming.